GRAMA Policy and Procedures - Administrative Policy and Procedures

 5. Procedures

-2. The Records Office will be responsible for working with College employees to determine a designation for all record series routinely used at the College.
+2. The Records Officer will be responsible for working with College employees to determine a designation for all record series routinely used at the College.
+Records are public by default unless otherwise classified in accordance with GRAMA § 63G-2-201.

-3. The Records Officer will be responsible for establishing and maintaining a schedule of fees for records access/duplication as provide by Utah Code 63G-2-203(3).
+3. The Records Officer will be responsible for establishing and maintaining a schedule of fees for records access/duplication under Utah Code 63G-2-203(3).

 1. When the College designates a record as private or controlled, the institution must also file a statement with state archives explaining the purposes for which the records are collected and used by the institution (Utah Code 63G-2-601).